-As the workplace continues to evolve, one thing that’s changing is how businesses are viewing the role of the interim professionals.
-These are the people that are brought on for a limited period of time.
-Perhaps they are a seasonal worker or covering for a full-time employee’s vacation or medical leave.
+As the workplace evolves, attitudes towards interim professionals is also changing.
+These are the people who are brought on for a limited period of time.
+Perhaps they are a seasonal worker, helping with a workload spike, or covering for a full-time employee’s extended leave of absence.

-In years past, these workers have been seen as only a solution to a temporary problem, but there are actually ways in which businesses can benefit from bringing these types of employees into the company fold.
+In years past, temporary employees have been only seen as a solution to a temporary problem.
+But, now business owners are realizing how they can benefit permanently from bringing interim professionals into the company fold.
 Here’s how to do it:

 Make Interim Professionals Part of the Staffing Plan